The Blending ToolKit: A simulation framework for evaluation of galaxy detection and deblending: Tutorials and Examples

 Third, in \rfig{reconstruction-histograms} we show three histograms corresponding to the reconstruction metrics available within \btk (see \rtab{metrics}), comparing SEP and the \scarlet deblender.
 Each of the histograms is composed of the metric applied to the reconstructions of true galaxies that were detected and matched by the SEP detection algorithm (since \scarlet does not perform detection).
 The SEP's reconstruction of a given galaxy is obtained by multiplying the pixel-wise segmentation outputted by SEP with the galaxy blend image.
 Overall, we see from the three histograms that \scarlet's reconstructions are higher quality than SEP's reconstructions.
-For instance, the Mean-Squared Error (MSE) between \scarlet's reconstructions and the true noiseless individual galaxy images are closer to zero on average than SEP's reconstructions are.
-Moreover, the structure similarity index is closer to 1 on average for \scarlet, indicating higher visual similarity than SEP's reconstructions.
+For instance, the Mean-Squared Error (MSE) between \scarlet's reconstructions and the true noiseless individual galaxy images are closer to zero on average than SEP's reconstructions are.\footnote{An important caveat is that the MSE metric improves as the size of the stamp grows bigger regardless of the quality of the reconstruction.} Moreover, the structure similarity index is closer to 1 on average for \scarlet, indicating higher visual similarity than SEP's reconstructions.
 Both of these results are expected as \scarlet uses a more sophisticated constrained matrix factorization procedure to deblend light sources than SEP.

 In \rfig{ellipticity-residuals} we show the residuals between HSM ellipticity\footnote{Specifically, we are using the `KSB' method within the HSM module in \galsim \citep{hsm2003}.} measured on reconstructions of individual galaxies from \scarlet and on the true individual galaxy images binned by SNR, blendedness ($B$), and HSM ellipticity measured on the true galaxy images ($e_{1,2}^{\rm true}$).
 For this figure, we condition \scarlet on the true centroids of every galaxy in the blend, thus ignoring the effect of unrecognized blends.
 In each figure, the curve and points correspond to the mean value of each bin, and the shaded bands correspond to the error on the mean for that bin ($\sigma / \sqrt{N_{\rm bin}}$, where $\sigma$ is the residual scatter in the bin and $N_{\rm bin}$ is the number of galaxies in that bin).
 For the ellipticity residual as a function of SNR, we see essentially unbiased reconstructed ellipticity with scatter increasing for decreasing SNR.
 For blendedness, we see large scatters in the mean residual for some of the bins, which suggests that a couple of outliers are driving the large deviations from mean.
 Finally, for the functions binned by ellipticity, we see a significant dependence on the mean residual as a function of true ellipticity.